 8. LATCHES, LOCKS & LIGHTS

 Before travelling, make sure all locks and latches are shut and secured.
-If your model has an external kitchen, check that the kitchen stove latch is secure before travelling.
 Check your camper load is secured.
 Check your camper is secured to your vehicle and correctly connected, and that all service lights are working.

 Ensure all internal lights are turned off after pack-up, as excessive heat may be generated by lights remaining on while in contact with compressed canvas.

 Check that gas bottles, water tap, water pumps and internal lights are turned off.
 Secure gas bottles and jerry cans correctly.
 Wheel nuts have been tightened to correct tension.
 Check the connection of the towing hitch to the car and that the electrical connections are secure and not able to drag on the road.
 If fitted, ensure the breakaway controller is also secure.

 Do not travel above the stated speed limit on sealed roads, travel at an appropriate speed when travelling off the sealed road.
 Always keep safety in mind.
 All water crossings are done at the Purchasers risk.
 When travelling off-road, lower tyre pressure to suit road conditions.
 With tyres at 20psi your speed should be lower than 80kmh.

 Remember to re-inflate tyres when returning to sealed roads.
 At regular intervals while travelling, re-tension wheel nuts to ensure correct tension.

 Do not overload the trailer by exceeding the recommended Gross Vehicle Mass (GVM-the combined weight of trailer and load) with any trailer.
 The GVM is stated on the VIN Plate of the camper.